pnnl/memgaze/README-notes.md

 * Consolidation and documentation:

-  - [[almost]] Archive of traces for MemGaze paper with updated naming scheme and only needed files
+  - [[done]] Archive of traces for MemGaze paper with updated naming scheme and only needed files
     nuke: /DATA/Projects/MemGaze
+    - ICS-EVERYTHING has data for all runs, as well as perf's data files.
+Expect to delete.

   - [[working]] memgaze-run:
     - methods: pt, ldlat [[support ldlat in pipeline?]]
     - scope:   application vs. system-wide; add LBR